RichardMidnight/pi-safe/README.md

  - Supports .img .zip .xz and .gz file formats.

- - Images are compatible popular imaging software such as Raspberry PI Imager.
+ - Images are compatible with popular imaging software such as Raspberry PI Imager.

  - Supports USB storage devices.